You pushed your website live and started driving traffic to key landing pages.

 Messaging

 Primary value propositions don't get much clearer than, "Sell online with Shopify."
 There's much more to the product, but at its core, Shopify enables you (read: anyone in the world with a product to offer) to create an online business.
-The simplicity of this statement makes e-commerce, a potentially intimidating industry, more approachable and encourages user behavior to focus on conversion.

 It's worth noting that Shopify has enough brand recognition as a place to grow your business, that it doesn't necessarily need to provide further clarity around product capabilities to still convert visitors.